 a) No Impact.
-The property is located within an urbanized area and the project scope includes the demolition of the existing structures on a developed residential parcel for the expansion of a parking lot for an existing skilled nursing facility and medical offices.
+The property is located within an urbanized area and the project scope is limited to the demolition of the existing 288 square-foot garage on a developed residential parcel.
 This demolition will not have a substantial adverse effect, either directly or through habitat modifications.
 All work completed will be required to adhere to all local, State, and Federal laws.

 - b) No Impact.
 There are no riparian habitats or other sensitive natural communities within the project area and no disturbance beyond the limits of the subject property is proposed. - c) No Impact.
 The proposed project will not have a substantial adverse effect on federally protected wetlands as defined by Section 404 of the Clean Water Act (including, but not limited to, marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means.
 No protected wetlands exist within the subject property. - d) No Impact.
-The project includes the demolition of an existing single-family residential dwelling, a detached carport, and a detached accessory structure that have been previously developed and will not interfere substantially with the movement of any native residential or migratory fish or wildlife species or with established native resident or migratory wildlife corridors or impede the use of native wildlife nursery sites. - e) No Impact.
+The project includes the demolition of a detached garage.
+The existing site conditions will remain the same.
+The proposed project will not interfere substantially with the movement of any native residential or migratory fish or wildlife species or with established native resident or migratory wildlife corridors or impede the use of native wildlife nursery sites. - e) No Impact.
 The proposed project will not conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance.
 There are currently no trees present on the property.
 Any removal of the trees is required to be done in compliance with all local, State, and Federal laws. - f) No Impact.
 The proposed project will not conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan.

-lssue V. JLTURAL RESOURCES.
-Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Cause a substantial adverse change in the significance of a historical resource as defined in § 15064.5? √ b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to § 15064.5? c) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? d) Disturb any human remains, including those interred outside of formal cemeteries?
+Issue Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact V. CULTURAL RESOURCES.
+Would the project: a) Cause a substantial adverse change in the significance of a historical resource as defined in § 15064.5? b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to § 15064.5? √ c) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? d) Disturb any human remains, including those interred outside of formal cemeteries? ✓